Ultimate Texas Sales Tax Guide

 - You sell taxable services in Texas.

-What Creates Sales Tax Nexus in Texas?
+What Creates a Sales Tax Nexus in Texas?

 Under Texas code 151.024, Texas considers “sellers” or “retailers” to have nexus in the state.